8 Gear Tips: Cold Weather Fishing Clothing

 1. Base Layers

 The base layer is the foundation of any layering system because it's worn directly against the skin.
 Base layers insulate your body’s natural heat and prevent it from escaping.
-For universal base layers, anglers can use Samurai, Air-O Mesh, or Adapt.
+For universal base layers, anglers can use Samurai, Air-O Mesh, Adapt or Ocean Bound.

 2. Mid Layers